Contact Dr. Ian G. Droppo:

 15 year contribution to Board of Directors - International Association for Sediment Water Science - including President

 Subject Editor (physcial and biogeochemical processes) for the international Journal of Soils and Sediments

-Co-supervisor of Ph.D and M.Sc. students as adjunct professor at McMaster University, Ryerson University and the State University of New York.
-Associated Graduate Faculty member at the University of Guelph.
+Co-supervisor of Ph.D and M.Sc. students as adjunct professor at McMaster University, University of Toronto (Scarborough), Ryerson University and the State University of New York.

 Research grant and journal paper reviews, including reviewer of NSERC Strategic and Discovery grants, NSF grants, NERC grants